Global trade of secondhand clothing: Accusations of market distortion

 The export of secondhand clothes to developing countries is often controversial.
 Detractors argue that it drives down local prices to such an extent that domestic textile industries in these countries become unable to compete.
 For example, many sub-Saharan African countries have seen their textile industries decline significantly since the 1990s.
 However, some economists contend that this would have occurred regardless of the secondhand market, since domestic production in these countries is often inefficient and free-trade agreements with many Asian countries have exposed them to competition with cheap new clothing.

 The legacy of colonialism also adds a political dimension, with some countries resenting being seen as a "dumping ground" for discarded clothing by former colonial powers.

 In an effort to protect their domestic textile industry, some developing nations have imposed high tariffs or even outright bans on clothing imports.
-For instance, the member countries of the East African Community have pledged to prohibit imports from outside the region, although only Rwanda has implemented this policy so far.
+For instance, the member countries of the East African Community have pledged to prohibit imports from outside the region, although only Rwanda has implemented this policy as of 2022.
 Nigeria has also had various bans and tariffs in place over the past few decades.
 Zimbabwe prohibited used clothing imports from 2015–2017, but later abandoned the ban when it became apparent that the domestic textile industry could not handle the demand.

 Used clothing import bans have generally had mixed success.
 They are often widely circumvented, leading to the creation of large shadow economies.
 In some cases, imports of cheap new clothing, particularly from China, have taken the place of secondhand clothes.